 You have two options to start:

-- Go to a page of your app in which you want to create guides and open the Chrome Extension via its icon.
+You can go to a page of your app where you want to create guides and open the Chrome Extension via its icon.

 2. Or, login to panel.userguiding.com.